ConfederacyOfGaia/Gaia/feats.md

 ## Druid Cantrip

-*Prerequisite: Wisdom 11 or greater; Race: Any but gnome*
+*Prerequisite: Wisdom 11 or greater*

-Due to extensive familiarity with nature, you have learned one druidic cantrip from the PHB's list, and can cast it at will.
-This Feat is open to any class.  you can take this Feat multiple times, learning a new cantrip on each occasion.
-In addition, your Wisdom increases by 1 point, up to a maximum of 20.
+Due to extensive familiarity with nature, you have learned one druidic cantrip.
+This Feat is open to any class.

+* Increase your Wisdom score by 1, up to a maximum of 20.
+* Choose any druid cantrip.
+You master this cantrip and can cast it at will.
+* You can take this Feat multiple times, learning a new cantrip on each occasion.

 ## Everybody’s Friend

 You develop your magnetic personality to ease your way through the world.
 You gain the following benefits:

 * Increase your Charisma score by 1, up to a maximum of 20.
 * You gain proficiency in the Deception and Persuasion skills.
 If you’re already proficient in either skill, your proficiency bonus is doubled for any check you make with that skill.